 For example, you can display the pictures while you're inserting and formatting them, and you can hide pictures while you work on the text in your document.
 A picture placeholder appears as an empty box outlined by thin lines.
 You can select and work with hidden pictures as though they are displayed.

-To speed up scrolling by hiding pictures, click the Microsoft Office Button , and then click Word Options:
+To speed up scrolling by hiding pictures, on the File tab, click the Options button:

-Then click the Advanced tab, and select the Show picture placeholders check box under the Show document content group:
+Then in the Advanced tab, select the Show picture placeholders check box under the Show document content group:

 In the document all pictures will be show like: